Contact lenses provide better peripheral vision than do eyeglasses and can be prescribed to correct the following:

 There is too little moisture to keep the lens floating above the cornea.

-The lenses are worn in a nonideal environment (eg, O 2 -poor, smoky, windy).
+The lenses are worn in a nonideal environment (eg, oxygen-poor, smoky, windy).

 A lens is improperly inserted or removed.

 A small foreign particle (eg, soot, dust) becomes trapped between the lens and the cornea.

 The lenses are worn for a long time (overwear syndrome).